diegodemarco/cog1/README.md

 ## Getting started
 ### Building the hardware
+The KiCad project included in the pcb folder contains everything needed to manufacture the pcb.
+For all prototypes, the pcb was ordered to PCBWay, and then all components were soldered manually.
+When soldering, I strongly advise mounting the switching power supply first, veryfying the 5V are steady and noiseless, and then mount everything else.
+This is to prevent blowing up anything if the switching power supply was not mounted correctly.

 ### Installing the software
+I'll write a tutorial for this ASAP, but it's pretty straightforward.

 ## Current status
 ### What's done
 ### What's missing